roddicki/flask-post-data/README.md

 To view this flask app from another device on the same network:

 1. find the local ip address of the machine running the flask app https://www.whatismyip.com/
-2. Access the flask app via another machine at <ip addres>:5000
+2. Access the flask app via another machine at local-ip-addres:5000

 To prevent this flask app being visible from other devices on the same network alter app.py to: